thushan/proxmox-vm-to-ct/readme.md

 #### Prompt for password

+> \[!TIP]
+>
+> From v1.1.1+, if you have `sshpass` installed (via `apt install sshpass`), you will be prompted
+> for your SSH password, after which it'll use sshpass to authenticate.
+If `sshpass` is not found
+> you will still be prompted by the ssh client for your password when it gets to that stage :-)

 If you want to set a password but be prompted for it, append the `--prompt-password` switch that will request your password securely, avoiding the auto-generated password.

 ```